RivaD2/reading-notes/401/class-17.md

 1. **When is a program’s call stack, event queue, and event loop active?**

 - When there is stuff to do!
-Or, a better way to say this is if there asynchronous code to be executed, the code gets moved into the event queue, the code then waits for execution,then the event loop checks if it has anything to execute.
+Or, a better way to say this is if there is asynchronous code to be executed, the code gets moved into the event queue, the code then waits for execution,then the event loop checks if it has anything to execute.
 If it doesn't, then it checks the Callback queue and if Callback queue has code to execute then it pops the code from it to the Main Stack for execution.

 ### New Vocabulary to Learn: